Law Society of Saskatchewan

 What is limited scope legal service?

-Limited scope legal services (also called unbundling, limited scope retainer, limited scope representation, a la carte legal services, discrete task representation, etc.) is an approach to delivering legal services in which the lawyer and client break down the client’s legal matter into a list of discrete tasks and the lawyer provides legal services for only a portion of those tasks.
+Limited scope legal services (also called unbundling, limited scope retainer, limited scope representation, a la carte legal services, discrete task representation, etc.) is an approach to delivering legal services in which the lawyer or limited licensee and client break down the client’s legal matter into a list of discrete tasks and the lawyer or limited licensee provides legal services for only a portion of those tasks.

-Lawyers provide limited legal services in many contexts such as giving independent legal advice, providing a second opinion on a legal issue, providing initial consultations, and advising in the role of duty counsel.
+Lawyers or limited licensees provide limited legal services in many contexts such as giving independent legal advice, providing a second opinion on a legal issue, providing initial consultations, and advising in the role of duty counsel.
 Some examples of limited scope legal services include:

 • An initial consultation meeting